bettersg/verifact_backend/README.md

 Once the installation succeeds, you can move on to migrating the database.

 ### Configure local environment

+You must have a `.env` file locally to configure certain properties when starting Django.
+This file is purposefly ignored from our repository, so you must create it locally.
+To do so, follow the steps below:

 - `cp .env.test .env` - Copy .env.test to .env
 - Edit the new `.env` file with your editor of choice
 - Remove `DB_PASSWORD`, we didn't set a password